Krodh (film): Plot

-Short-tempered Karan (known as Hitler because of his anger) has the responsibility of looking after five younger sisters, and he does so with dedication, affection, and diligence.
-When the time comes get his sisters married, he decides to arrange marriages for them one by one.
-But things didn't go quite well for the first sister, Asha, resulting in bitterness around.
-Then the second sister, Seema, falls in love with Raj Verma, whom Karan dislikes, and will not permit Seema to meet, leave alone marry.
+Short-tempered Karan (known as Hitler because of his anger) has the responsibility of looking after his five younger sisters, and he does so with dedication, affection, and diligence.
+When the time comes to get his sisters married, he decides to arrange marriages for them one by one.
+But things didn't go quite well for the first sister, Asha, resulting in bitterness all around.
+Then the second sister, Seema, falls in love with Raj Verma, whom Karan dislikes, and will not permit Seema to meet, let alone marry.
 It does not help matters when their father, a former convict, Balwant, is shot by rival gangsters and is hospitalized.
-Karan goes to see his dying dad, and from him learn the secret that would change his life and outlook forever.
+Karan goes to see his dying father, and from him learns a secret that would change his life and outlook forever.